 "Those who think Sha’ul sought an escape from the Jewish Law in order to make Christianity easy for pagan converts must find this verse difficult.
 It proves that Sha’ul neither had an un-Jewish view of the Law nor desired to abrogate it.
 The verse witnesses to Sha’ul’s lifelong high regard for the Torah, which corresponds to his lifelong observance of it (see Acts 13:9, 21:21).
 This attitude would have been with him from his youth, since his parents were Pharisees (Acts 23:6); it would have been strengthened by his studies with Rabban Gamli’el (Acts 22:3); and there is no reason to suppose that his coming to faith in Yeshua—who did not “come to abolish the Torah” (Matt 5:17)—would have changed it.
 So many errors about Sha’ul’s opinion of the Law could have been avoided had this verse been understood as constraining everything he writes about it.
 God’s holy Torah for holy living does not change.
 Why?
 Because God himself does not change (Mal 3:6) and holiness does not change."

-13― that which is good: Grk. agathos.
-See the note on the previous verse.
+that which is good: Grk. agathos.
+See the previous verse.
 Paul acquits the Torah, and by extension the God of Israel, of any blame in causing his spiritual and eventual physical death.
-Here Paul is not alluding to the concept of "the good," derived from Greek philosophy and well-known among Hellenistic Diaspora Jews.
+Here Paul is not alluding to the concept of "the good," derived from Greek philosophy and well-known among Hellenistic Jews of the Diaspora.
 Any idea of "the good," as freed from the concept of the holy Creator God, is totally incompatible with Greek thought.
 The good is always a gift of God and as such is outside the control of man to produce in his own strength (Gen 3:5).
 God is the one, the only one, who is innately, inherently good.
 The Heb. word tov became the regular designation of the goodness of God's character or actions.
 The LXX translates tov in this connection almost exclusively with agathos.
 So, Paul is speaking of doing what imitates the nature of God by the power of God.
-For Paul only God and what proceeds from him is good.
+For Paul only God and what proceeds from Him is good.

-Rather it was sin: he has already stated that the wages of Sin is death (6:23). through the commandment: since the noun is singular Paul probably alludes to the tenth commandment.
-See note on verses 7-8 above.
-The law against coveting demonstrates just how utterly sinful or wrong the violations of the other nine commandments are.
+Rather it was sin: He has already stated that the wages of Sin is death (6:23). through the commandment: Since the noun is singular Paul probably alludes to the tenth commandment.
+See the note on verses 7-8 above.
+The command against coveting demonstrates just how utterly sinful or wrong the violations of the other nine commandments are.

 The Limitation of Torah, 7:14-25

-I am: Grk. ego eimi.
-When Jesus made ego eimi statements (Mark 14:62; John 4:26; 6:35, 41, 48, 51; 8:12, 18, 58; 10:7, 11; 11:25; 14:6; 15:1), they were present tense declarations of reality. of flesh: Grk. sarkinos, adj., belonging to worldly matters or conditions; lit. "fleshly."
+I am: Grk. egō eimi.
+When Yeshua made egō eimi statements (Mark 14:62; John 4:26; 6:35, 41, 48, 51; 8:12, 18, 58; 10:7, 11; 11:25; 14:6; 15:1), they were present tense declarations of reality. of flesh: Grk. sarkinos, adj., belonging to worldly matters or conditions; lit. "fleshly."
 Many versions translate the adjective as "carnal" or "unspiritual."
 The CJB has "bound to the old nature."
 However, one would hardly think that Paul is using "flesh" in a pejorative manner when he says in the next chapter that Yeshua came "in the likeness of sinful flesh" (Rom 8:3).
 Paul probably means sarkinos as indicative of humanity ("flesh and blood") in contrast to the deity that produced the Torah.
-Danker interprets the meaning as "merely human" and this viewpoint is found in several versions (CEB, CEV, ERV, HCSB, NLT, and TEV).
+Danker interprets the meaning as "merely human" and this viewpoint is found in several versions (CEB, CEV, ERV, GNB, HCSB, and NLT).

-15― A word-for-word translation would be "For what I work I know not, for not what I wish this I practice, but what I hate this I do" (Marshall).
+A word-for-word translation would be "For what I work I know not, for not what I wish this I practice, but what I hate this I do" (Marshall).
 All the verbs in this verse are present tense and have a rhetorical function.
-For what I am doing: Grk. katergazomai.
-See note on verse 8 above.
-I do not understand: Grk. ginōskō, to know.
-See note on verse 1 above.
-I am not practicing: Grk. prassō, to do or accomplish something. what I would like: Grk. thelō, to have a desire for something or have a purpose for something; will, wish, desire. to do: These words are not in the Greek text. but I am doing: Grk. poieō, a verb of physical action that may refer to (1) producing something material; make, construct, produce, create; or (2) to be active in bringing about a state of condition, such as carrying out an obligation or responsibility; do, act, perform, work.
+For what I am doing: Grk. katergazomai, pres. mid.
+See verse 8 above.
+I do not understand: Grk. ginōskō, pres., to know.
+See verse 1 above.
+I am not practicing: Grk. prassō, pres., to do or accomplish something. what I would like: Grk. thelō, to have a desire for something or have a purpose for something; will, wish, desire. to do: These words are not in the Greek text. but I am doing: Grk. poieō, pres., a verb of physical action that may refer to (1) producing something material; make, construct, produce, create; or (2) to be active in bringing about a state of condition, such as carrying out an obligation or responsibility; do, act, perform, work.

-16― But if: it's very easy to overlook this important Greek particle ei, which is used to express a condition thought of as real or to denote assumptions relating to what has already happened (BAG).
+But if: Grk. ei, conj.
+It's very easy to overlook this important Greek particle ei, which is used to express a condition thought of as real or to denote assumptions relating to what has already happened (BAG).
 The particle introduces a hypothetical situation, not a confession.
 I do the very thing I do not want to do: This ambiguous expression could refer to almost anything.
 Paul is talking about inner conflict between desires.
 Even legitimate desires can get in the way of pleasing God if one covets the right to control his own life.

-the Law is good: Grk. kalos, meeting a high standard or an exceptionally high quality; fine, good.
-Paul may be saying that the Torah is useful as he does in 2 Timothy 3:16, "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness."
+the Law: Grk. ho nomos, the Torah. is good: Grk. kalos, adj., meeting a high standard or an exceptionally high quality; fine, good.
+Paul may be saying that the Torah is useful as he wrote to Timothy, "All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness" (1Tim 3:16).
 He could also be saying that the Torah is free of defect, precious, and excellent.
 The Torah reveals the goodness of God and reflects his nature.
 Paul could also be saying "God is good."
 In contrast with Greek philosophy which believed in the abstract form of "the good" that humanity strives for, Paul knew that goodness had been revealed in the nature of the God of Israel.
 Man might have a good impulse (yetzer tov), but that impulse did not always dominate.

 Sin is more likely a euphemism for the yetzer ra (evil inclination) rather than Augustine's concept of inherited depravity.
 See the note on 5:12.
 The yetzer ra is frequently personified in a similar way in Jewish texts of the period.